avtarso/personal_assistance/README.md

-# personal.assistant.project
+# Personal Assistant APP

-This Django application allows you to store and manage the user's contacts, records and files.
-It is also possible to aggregate news and weather forecast
+Personal Assistant is a Django application that allows you to store and manage a registered user's contacts, posts, and files.
+It is also possible to aggregate news and weather forecasts.

-1. To start, first of all, it is necessary to have and install variables
+## Features

+- User authentication and authorization
+- Upload and download files
+- Create, delete and edit descriptions of downloaded files
+- Schedule a file review time
+- Create, delete and edit contacts
+- Schedule a file review time
+- Notify about the time of a contact's birthday
+- Create, delete and edit notes
+- Random quote API
+- Aggregate news on selected topics

+## Setup

+To run the Personal Assistant on your local system, you will need to install several prerequisites and then set up the application.
+Follow the instructions below to get started.

+### Prerequisites

+Before installing the application, make sure you have the following software installed:

+- [Git](https://git-scm.com/) - Version control system for cloning the repository.
+- [Python](https://www.python.org/) - Programming language required for running the Django microservice.

+### Set up variables

 for Ubuntu Add to file .bashrc strings
 ```